-Category Guidelines 1 Park Land should be categorised as a park under section 36(4) of the Act if the land is, or is proposed to be, improved by landscaping, gardens or the provision of non-sporting equipment and facilities, for use mainly for passive or active recreational, social, educational and cultural pursuits that do not unduly intrude on the peaceful enjoyment of the land by others.
+Category Guidelines 1 Park Land should be categorised as a park under section 36(4) of the Act if the land is, c is proposed to be, improved by landscaping, gardens or the provision of non- sporting equipment and facilities, for use mainly for passive or active recreational, social, educational and cultural pursuits that do not unduly intrude on the peaceful enjoyment of the land by others.
 Natural Area If the land, whether or not in an undisturbed state, possesses a significant geological feature, geomorphological feature, landform, representative system or other natural feature or attribute that would be sufficient to further categorise the land as bushland, wetland, escarpment, watercourse or foreshore under section 36(5) of the Act.
-36(5) of the Act, Natural Areas are required to be further categorised as land, escarpment, watercourse or foreshore based on the dominant character of a.
+36(5) of the Act, Natural Areas are required to be further categorised as and, escarpment, watercourse or foreshore based on the dominant character of a.
 Natural Area - Bushland Land that is categorised as a natural area should be further categorised as bushland if the land contains primarily native vegetation and that vegetation: (a) is the natural vegetation or a remainder of the natural vegetation of the land, or (b) although not the natural vegetation of the land, is still representative of the structure or floristics, or structure and floristics, of the natural vegetation in the locality.
-Natural Area - Watercourse Land that is categorised as a natural area should be further categorised as a watercourse if the land includes: (a) any stream of water, whether perennial or intermittent, flowing in a natural
+Natural Area - Watercourse Land that is categorised as a natural area should be further categorised as a watercourse if the land includes: